 Few vacations start before you even arrive, but getting to Catalina is part of the adventure.
 Ocean breezes, frolicking dolphins and watching for whales are all part of the trip, as are comfortable seats, a snack bar and a range of libations of the over-21 variety.
 Most Catalina ferry boats take a little over an hour.
 If you choose to take the helicopter, you'll have to forego the aforementioned snack bar and libations, but you'll get a spectacular trip and the adrenaline rush of flight to make up for it.

 Catalina Express: The largest company also has the most boats and most departures.
-They operate from San Pedro, Dana Point and two ports in Long Beach.
+They operate from San Pedro, Dana Point and Long Beach.
 Call (800) 481-3470.

 Catalina Passenger Service: They operate the Newport Flyer out of, well, Newport Beach.
 There's a daily departure most months and weekend departures most of the rest.
 Call (800) 830-7744.

 Helicopter: If you're in a hurry to get here or the seas make you queasy, Island Express is the way to go.
 Those "26 Miles Across the Sea" go by in 15 minutes if you're in a helicopter.
 Heliports are located in San Pedro and Long Beach.
 Call (800) 228-2566.